 Over the years, he has defended hundreds of matters on behalf of corporations, individuals and insurance companies involving a wide range of legal issues including product liability, premises liability, liquor liability and health care liability matters.
 Tom has lectured extensively throughout the state on the practice of civil defense litigation.

 Tom is a former chair of the Federal Practice Committee of the Montgomery Bar Association.
-He is actively involved with the Defense Research Institute, the Pennsylvania Defense Institute and the Product Liability Advisory Council.
-He also served as a member of the board of directors of the Insurance Society of Philadelphia for six years.
-Currently, Tom serves as a trustee of the Philadelphia Bar Foundation, the charitable arm of the Philadelphia Bar Association, and is a member of its executive committee.
+He is actively involved with the Defense Research Institute and the Pennsylvania Defense Institute.
+He served as a member of the Board of Directors of the Insurance Society of Philadelphia for six years.
+Tom has served as a trustee of the Philadelphia Bar Foundation, the charitable arm of the Philadelphia Bar Association, for eight years and is currently the President of the Foundation.
+Tom also serves as the president of The Lawyers' Club of Philadelphia.

 Significant Representative Matters